 Guests are distanced from other parties on rides and in the queues.
 The only place where I noticed people being pushed together were some exits.

 Universal has done an incredible job of keeping everything squeaky clean.
 Ride vehicles are often cleaned between guests, and guests are required to use hand sanitizer before every ride.

 #4.
 Temperature Checks

 Universal Orlando is requiring temperature checks for all guests.
 Hotel guests can be checked at their hotel daily and will receive a wristband.
 All other guests will be checked when going through security at City Walk.

 #5.
 Ride wait times

-Now for the good stuff, the wait time for rides and attractions is very low!
-With fewer visitors at Universal right now, there are virtually no waits for most rides.
+Now for the good stuff, the wait time for rides and attractions is usually very low!
+With fewer visitors at Universal right now, there are virtually no waits for most rides on the weekdays.
 Even with physical distancing measures in place, most rides at Universal are walk-ons.

 #6.
 Character Meet-and-Greets at Universal